PipeAIRR/.github/profile/README.md

 In each section directory you can find each of the pipelines directories containing the dolphinnext pipeline (XX.dn) as well as the configurations and the nextflow script (XX.nf)

+## Frequent questions and guides

+We created a small website with frequent questions, guides, and link to relavent information from DolphinNext.

+Please visit the [site](https://pipeairr.github.io/pipeAIRR/) to see our guides.

 ## Pre-processing

 In this section you can find pipelines to process the sequencer output files, meaning from 'raw reads' into an aligner ready fasta file.